shuuji3/weblog/content/post/2023-10-14-install-gcloud-cli-on-gitpod.md

 It involves adding gpg key for their apt repository to invoke the initial authentication command, so it might be a bit cumbersome for those not familiar with Debian Linux environment or Google Cloud SDK (`gcloud` command) setup.

+## Gitpod template repository

+You can use this repository I created as a base repository to take a shortcut: [shuuji3/gitpod-workspace-with-gcloud](https://github.com/shuuji3/gitpod-workspace-with-gcloud)

 ## Installation commands

 The entire commands needed for installation are the following five lines: